dsternlicht/the-ultimate-guide-for-creating-a-simple-modal-in-react-vue-angular-and-vanilla-js/README.md

-# extremely-simple-popup-react-vue-angular-vanilla
+# The Ultimate Popup Guide in Vanilla JS, React, Vue, and Angular

-Creating an Extremely Simple Popup Component in Pure JavaScript, React, Angular, and Vue
+This repo contains an example of how to create an extremely simple popup component in vanilla js, React, Vue, and Angular.